Big Data – Big Deal or Bigger Deal Breaker: Sifting Through the Hype to Uncover Quality and Conundrums with Modern Data Sources (online)

-This 5 hour course will be offered via Zoom.
-Attendance is required as the course will not be recorded.
+This 5-hour course will be offered online only.
+Attendance is required – this course will not be recorded.

 Overview: In this workshop we will offer an overview of big data types and sources and discuss their potential for survey and social science research as well as pitfalls.
 Specifically we will discuss social media data, digital trace data, administrative data and sensor data through a total data quality lens.
 We will address quality issues with each type of data, possible error frameworks to use in working with these specific data types and discuss ways to quantity data quality through a collection of metrics.
 We end the workshop with a discussion of how to maximize data quality for these data sources.
 The workshop will include several examples of work taken from the recent survey research, social science and information systems science literature and we will also include several interactive activities aimed at reinforcing key concepts around recognizing and possibly mitigating quality issues that may arise when working with these data types for social science type research.